danjhd/wa-automate-sharing/README.md

 Before we proceed with a little testing of the solution we should take a quick look at the resources that SAM CLI deployed for us.

 - SQS Queue - If you visit the SQS Console in your chosen region (in the [Automation Account](#automation-account) of course).
-You should see an new SQS queue with a name containing `AssumeAccountQueue` this is the queue that receives mesages from our first Lambda function and allows the *fanout* behaviour of the solution.
+You should see an new SQS queue with a name containing `AssumeAccountQueue` this is the queue that receives messages from our first Lambda function and allows the *fanout* behaviour of the solution.
 - Lambda Functions - If you visit the Lambda Console you should see 2 new functions with names containing `AssumeAccounts` and `ShareWorkloads` respectively.
 These names match with the names shown in the high-level diagram earlier in this article.
-- CloudWatch Event Rule - If you visit the CloudWatch Console and look at the `Rules` under the `Events` section you shoudl see a new Rule with a name containing `AssumeAccountsSchedule`.
+- CloudWatch Event Rule - If you visit the CloudWatch Console and look at the `Rules` under the `Events` section you should see a new Rule with a name containing `AssumeAccountsSchedule`.
 This is the schedule rule that will trigger every day.
 If you take a closer look at the Rule configuration, you will see that it has an JSON document as it's input that that JSON contains an array of `Queues` this is an array of SQS Queues that will be populated with the temporary account credentials for each [Member Account](#member-account).
 If you have any other automation requirements where you wish to loop over your [Member Accounts](#member-account) you can amend this Rule (or create a new one) allowing you to have other Lambda function automate actions within [Member Accounts](#member-account), however this is beyond the scope of this article, we just mention it as it might be useful for you!

 ## Test the Solution

 There are several ways to test this solution, the method you prefer will depend on your level of comfort with AWS Lambda Functions.
 For the purposes of this article we will show the easiest method, however this does mean waiting for the schedule to execute, which it does every 24 hours, so feel free to do your own testing if you are comfortable with it.

 The first test is very simple as it requires no action at all.
 Just wait for 24 hours and then review the CloudWatch Logs for the `AssumeAccounts` function.
 The logs should show a line for every for every [Member Account](#member-account) and the SQS Queue URL.
 If the function encounters any problems it will show an ERROR line in then logs.
-The most likley error you will see will be `AccessDenied` this relates to the Lambda function being unable to assume the IAM role in the [Member Account](#member-account) and so may be expected in which case you can ignore the error, or corrected by checking the role does exist with the require permissions and name.
+The most likely error you will see will be `AccessDenied` this relates to the Lambda function being unable to assume the IAM role in the [Member Account](#member-account) and so may be expected in which case you can ignore the error, or corrected by checking the role does exist with the require permissions and name.

 **If you see a message relating to the Lambda function not being able to `ListAccounts` this relates to the fact that you have not met pre-requisite (2) above.
 Please review that and then re-test**

 After reviewing the `AssumeAccounts` function logs, you should next review the logs for the `ShareWorkloads` function.
 Due to the *fanout* nature of this solution you will find 1 log stream for every [Member Account](#member-account) so you will have several logs to review depending on the number of accounts you have and also whether you already have any Well-Architected Workloads present in those accounts.
 However to test the solution you should finds that reviewing just one of the log streams will be sufficient.
-Looking into the logs for just one of yout accounts will show first a line that shows the account beign processed so that you can easily determine it for any debugging.
+Looking into the logs for just one of your accounts will show first a line that shows the account being processed so that you can easily determine it for any debugging.
 Next you will see a line for each region as it loops through all supported regions.
 If it find a workload you will then see details of it and whether it was shared or not.

 **Please note that is is very possible you will see `UnrecognizedClientException` errors in the logs for some regions.
 This is expected if you do not have the AWS optional regions enabled in your accounts.
 You can resolve this problem by following the [Enabling a Region](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) steps for the region showing the error.**